About Tenkara Fly Shop

 These are just a few examples of the thought given to your fly order.

 My flies are built using "Old School" Silk and Wax methods rooted in the Old Traditions of Art Flick, James Leisenring, Harry Darbee and Roy Steenrod.
 Plus, my own additional twists, that allow them to last a long time and attract a great many fish.
 And attract fish they will.

-Compare my low-minimum FREE shipping and the FREE wooden boxes to a competitor's final cost, then make your choice.
+Compare my low minimum FREE shipping (plus a FREE wooden box) to a competitor's final cost, then make your choice.

 6 Dozen Killer Buggers for John in Pennsylvania

 My Fly Fishing Story:

 My name is Jim, Jimmy to my family & friends.
 I have been in business as Tenkara Fly Shop and communicating it's growth and the growth of Tenkara in https://www.facebook.com/TenkaraFlyShop for six years.
 I love fishing my steep gradient streams and tying trout flies for the occasion.
 I love just as much relaxing in my canoe on a lovely local lake.
 I have been doing this since 1967.
 At that time, I was the only person in my "worm-dunking" community who fished this way.